A631 road: Bawtry to Louth

+There had been a terrible crash at 11.15am on Tuesday 16 April 1968 at the A631 level crossing, which made national news, where five occupants were killed, including three children.
+It was the 10am York to Great Yarmouth train, and the level crossing was a new automatic half-barrier, which had been installed 18 months earlier.
+The driver of the car was John Hilton, aged 50, manager of the New Charnwood Restaurant at Blyth, Nottinghamshire, with his two sons Stuart, 8, and Irvine, 9, and his daughter Sheena, 13, and with his mother-in-law Maria Moody.
+His wife, May, was elsewhere.
+A.F.
+Budge were given the £725,301 contract for the Beckingham bypass in March 1973, to take 18 months from April 1973; the bypass was finished in January 1974, with soil from the Gainsborough relief road, eight months early.

-The road becomes dual carriageway again as the road follows the Beckingham Bypass, built in 1975 with soil from the Gainsborough relief road, then reaches another roundabout with the A620, from the south (and for Retford).
+The road becomes dual carriageway again as the road follows the Beckingham Bypass, then reaches another roundabout with the A620, from the south (and for Retford).
 The road continues as dual carriageway, crossing the Doncaster to Lincoln Line, with the former road being Ramper Road to the south, and becomes the single carriageway The Flood Road, on the former route, being the Beckingham-Saundby parish boundary.
 Approaching Gainsborough it passes the Stonehouse Trent Port.
 Crossing Trent Bridge, Gainsborough it enters West Lindsey and Lincolnshire.
 It then goes through Gainsborough, meeting two spurs of Lea Road (A156) and Trinity Street (A159) at a roundabout.
-There is an exit for Thorndike Way, the A631 Gainsborough Relief Road, which opened in March 1974.
+There is an exit for Thorndike Way, the A631 Gainsborough Relief Road, started by Tarmac in late 1972, and opened on Friday 10 May 1974.
 Lindsey County Council intended to continue the dual carriageway all the way to the A15 at Caenby Corner.
 On the southern relief road, it passes The Gainsborough Academy (former Trent Valley Academy) to the south, and there is a right turn at traffic lights for Heapham Road.
 Corringham Road (B1433), the former route, is to the left, and nearby is the Road Safety Markings Association.